Selected Passages from Hungarian-Ottoman Wars

 Three Hungarian standard bearers, 1593

-In deep secret, they tried to sneak to the walls of the castle on the dawn of 16 or 17 April but it was not so easy to surprise the enemy anymore because after the similar cases of Tata and Győr the Turk guards were paying more attention.
-After some alarm shots, the attackers withdrew.
-On the way back home they blew in the gate of the small Zsámbék palisade castle with the “petard” and the defenders gave up the fort the next day, then the Christians burned the palisade to ashes.
+They attempted to sneak to the walls of the castle on the dawn of April 16 or 17 in secret, but it was not as easy to catch the enemy off guard anymore.
+This was due to the similar incidents at Tata and Győr, which made the Turk guards more alert.
+When some alarm shots sounded, the attackers retreated.
+On their way back, they used a “petard” to blow open the gate of the small Zsámbék palisade castle, and the defenders surrendered the fort the next day.
+The Christians then burned the palisade to the ground.

 Zsámbék (Photo: Civertan)